anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```

-Now we make it look pretty
+Now we make it look pretty in `welcome-nav.component.scss`;
 ```
 .welcome-nav {
   padding: 0 0 0 20px;